 For students living within the inner catchment area places will be offered, on the basis of proximity; i.e. students who live the nearest as the crow flies as calculated from the home address to the academy main entrance on the close of the admission application date.
-Where a student lives for a part of each week at different addresses, the "home" address shall be that given on the application form as the address of the parent to which all communications from the academy are to be sent.
+Where a student lives for a part of each week at different addresses, the "home" address shall be that given on the application form as the address of the parent who is in receipt of child benefit for the applicant.